WrestleMania XXX: Preliminary matches

 The pay-per-view event started when host Hulk Hogan came down to the ring for a segment, at one point accidentally calling the Superdome the "Silverdome".
-A few moments later, Stone Cold Steve Austin joined him in the ring, teasing a confrontation between the two.
+A few moments later, "Stone Cold" Steve Austin joined him in the ring, teasing a confrontation between the two.
 After that, The Rock also came down to the ring.
 The three reminisced about past WrestleManias and led the crowd in their signature chants and catchphrases.
 They then shared a number of beers together before departing the ring.

-In the first match on the pay-per-view, Daniel Bryan faced Triple H (who was accompanied by Stephanie McMahon) where the winner would be inserted in the WWE World Heavyweight Championship main event later that night.
+In the first match on the pay-per-view, Daniel Bryan faced Triple H (who was accompanied by Stephanie McMahon) where the winner would be inserted to the main event in a triple threat match for the WWE World Heavyweight Championship later that night.
 Bryan kicked away Triple H's handshake and started the match strongly, including performing a tornado DDT off the apron.
 Triple H gained the advantage by driving Bryan's injured arm into the announce table and continually attacking the arm including a hammerlock belly-to-back suplex on the apron.
 Triple H applied the crossface chickenwing and a regular crossface on Bryan, however, Bryan did not submit.
 Bryan applied a Yes!
 Lock" on Triple H, however, Triple H reached the ropes to void the submission.
 As Bryan attempted a running knee, Triple H countered with a spinebuster and Pedigree for a nearfall.
-In the end, Bryan performed the running knee on Triple H to win the match.
+In the end, Bryan performed the running knee on Triple H to win the match and advance to the main event in a triple threat match for the championship.
 Following the match, McMahon slapped Bryan and distracting him long enough for Triple H to attack him from behind.
 Triple H placed Bryan's injured arm against the ring post and struck it with a steel folding chair.
-Medical staff tendered to Bryan while Triple H and McMahon celebrated on the stage.
+Medical staff tended to Bryan while Triple H and McMahon celebrated on the stage.

 Next, The New Age Outlaws (Road Dogg and Billy Gunn) and Kane faced The Shield (Dean Ambrose, Seth Rollins and Roman Reigns).
 In the end, Reigns performed a Spear on Kane, and Reigns then performed another Spear on both Outlaws simultaneously.
 The Shield then performed their Triple Powerbomb maneuver on both Outlaws to win the match.